 Near-simultaneous three-dimensional fluorescence/differential interference contrast microscopy was used to follow the behavior of microtubules and chromosomes in living alpha-tubulin/GFP-expressing cells after inhibition of the mitotic kinesin Eg5 with monastrol.
 Kinetochore fibers (K-fibers) were frequently observed forming in association with chromosomes both during monastrol treatment and after monastrol removal.
 Surprisingly, these K-fibers were oriented away from, and not directly connected to, centrosomes and incorporated into the spindle by the sliding of their distal ends toward centrosomes via a NuMA-dependent mechanism.
 Similar preformed K-fibers were also observed during spindle formation in untreated cells.
 In addition, upon monastrol removal, centrosomes established a transient chromosome-free bipolar array whose orientation specified the axis along which chromosomes segregated.
 We propose that the capture and incorporation of preformed K-fibers complements the microtubule plus-end capture mechanism and contributes to spindle formation in vertebrates.

 Khodjakov, Alexey; Copenagle, Lily; Gordon, Michael B.; Compton, Duane A.; and Kapoor, Tarun M., "Minus-End Capture of Preformed Kinetochore Fibers Contributes to Spindle Morphogenesis" (2003).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1453.